Member tool: CIPD Buddy BETA

 Essential points

-• Direct discrimination: treating a woman unfavourably linked to pregnancy, maternity or her protected period;
+• Direct discrimination: treating a woman unfavourably linked to pregnancy, maternity or the protected period

-• Although indirect discrimination and harassment do not explicitly apply to circumstances linked to pregnancy and maternity, in reality, disadvantageous treatment or harassment in such circumstances amounts to sex discrimination and harassment related to sex.
+As forms of discrimination, indirect discrimination and harassment do not explicitly apply to circumstances linked to pregnancy and maternity.
+Although if these forms of discrimination and treatment do occur it is likely they are covered by protections against sex discrimination and harassment related to sex.

 Disclaimer